15 Weeks Pregnant: Symptoms, Baby Development And Tips

 • Blood pressure

-• Second-trimester screening (10): Ultrasound, several blood tests including the maternal serum screening test (MSS), a blood test similar to the one done during the first trimester, are scheduled at this time.
+• Second-trimester screening (10): Ultrasound, blood tests, including the maternal serum screening test (MSS) done during the first trimester, are scheduled at this time.
 These tests are referred to as ‘multiple markers’ or ‘quad screen’ tests.

 They are done to determine the level of four substances namely AFP, estriol, inhibin, and human chorionic gonadotropin in the blood to evaluate the risk of: